 Attention all writers!
 Just as a reminder: a rest day is sometimes needed.
 You've worked a bunch lately and have accomplished a lot even if you can't tell.
 Take some the time to rest and rejuvenate.
 You deserve it.

 Congratulations!
 Whether you wrote 50,000 words or even 5,000 this NaNoWriMo season, you're a great writer.
 The best people push themselves further and that's exactly what NaNoWriMo helps with.
-I just completed NaNoWriMo myself about one day and four hours before this post was published.
-For the first time ever, I finished the story around … Continue reading A congratulations for all
+I completed NaNoWriMo myself about one day and four hours before this post published.
+For the first time ever, I also completed NaNoWriMo before the last … Continue reading A congratulations for all

-A: Once I do good enough to get a good review, I know I was successful.
+A: Once I do enough to get a good review, I know I was successful.
 B: How do you get a good review though?
 A: By being great.
 Make them have only good things to critique about your work.
 B: Ehh...
 Kind of.
 A: Kind of?
 B: Think about it this way.
-You make … Continue reading How to you know you’re done editing/improving your work
+You make films, … Continue reading How to you know you’re done editing/improving your work

-Almost every creative person is afraid to let their work be released.
-Which seems strange to write about at the same time.
-We create this being - be it a book or an album or a painting or so - to be shown to the world.
-We design something new all together, knowing the world … Continue reading An artist’s fear
+Many creative people are afraid to release their work.
+Which seems strange at the same time.
+We create this being - a book or an album or a painting or so - for the world to see.
+We design something new all together, knowing someone will see it one day.
+But that's the exact concept … Continue reading An artist’s fear

-Sometimes I think it's good to look back at where you came from.
-For me, I started as a small girl in Dallas.
+Sometimes it's good to look back at where you came from.
+For me, I was a small girl in Dallas.
 I tried writing a novel about puppies with super powers in a Captain Jack Sparrow journal.
-I handwrote many chapters that took up about half the journal before I quit.
-I had a … Continue reading Writing origins
+I handwrote many chapters that took up about half the journal before I stopped.
+I had a colored in map … Continue reading Writing origins

-To create worlds that no one has ever seen before, we must cry, bleed, and smile.
+To create worlds that no one has seen before, we must cry, bleed, and smile.
 Life isn't just the sunny side.
-We need a thunderstorm to give others a rainbow.
-So, if it seems like it's not going your way or that you may not even be able to publish anymore, remember that it's … Continue reading Friendly Writing Reminder
+We need a thunderstorm to get a rainbow.
+So, if it seems like it's not going your way or that you may not publish anymore, remember it's all a process.
+It doesn't happen over … Continue reading Friendly writing reminder